 - Man on Fire: He doesn't live to tell the tale.

 - Shadow Archetype: To Daenerys' other potential suitor Victarion Greyjoy.

 - Sheltered Aristocrat: Of the "na´ve and well-meaning" variety.

 - Shoot the Shaggy Dog: The Martell plot gets an awesome reveal at the end of A Feast for Crows, and Quentyn travels across the known world to reach his queen, losing close friends in the process, gets a foreshadowing scene with Dany where she mentions that even though she is married to Hizdahr zo Loraq, "the dragon has three heads"... and then he gets himself burned to a crisp when he attempts to take Rhaegal and Viserion from their pit.

 - Spanner in the Works: To his own father's plans.

-- Wrong Genre Savvy: Not only does Quentyn think he's in a heroic tale of good and evil, he thinks that he's The Hero, when his status as The Everyman reduces him to The Chick and even The Load. it takes Rhaegal charbroiling some sense into him to disabuse him of the notion, but it also gets him killed.
+- Wrong Genre Savvy: Not only does Quentyn think he's in a heroic tale of good and evil, he thinks that he's The Hero, when his status as The Everyman reduces him to The Chick and even The Load.
+It takes Rhaegal charbroiling some sense into him to disabuse him of the notion, but it also gets him killed.